zecos/docs/src/pages/input/create-input.md

   * `htmlFor`: same as `name`
   * `id`: the form name in snake case (for convenience)

-The user is then passed your input, along with the form state and actions:
+The consumer is then passed your input, along with the form state and actions:

 ```ts
 const {FirstName, firstNameState, firstNameActions} = Text({